arthurhsu/rdb-polyfill/README.md

 * Node module that features SQLite3 native code
   * Very limited support for `ALTER TABLE`
   * Temporarily using node-sqlite3 underneath, no support of observers.
+  * We will attempt for a native Sqlite C++ Node.js plugin, similar to the node-sqlite3 but greatly simplified implementation.
+There will be no parser exposed since RDB can directly construct necessary syntax tree.
+That may happen in a separate repo.

 Other options considered: